thecodingmachine/graphqlite/docs/my_first_query.md

 }
 ```

-But with GraphQL-Controllers you don't need to use the *Type language* at all.
-The philosophy of GraphQL-Controllers
+But with GraphQLite you don't need to use the *Type language* at all.
+The philosophy of GraphQLite
-is that you do PHP code, you put annotations and GraphQL-Controllers is creating the GraphQL types for you.
+is that you do PHP code, you put annotations and GraphQLite is creating the GraphQL types for you.
 That means
 less boilerplate code!

-Internally, GraphQL-Controllers will do the mapping between PHP types and GraphQL types.
+Internally, GraphQLite will do the mapping between PHP types and GraphQL types.

 ## Creating your first type